Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 render_with_liquid: false
 ---

-Once I worked on service that allow customers deploy their profiles (configuration for company healthcare server) in the cloud. \
+Once I worked on service that allow customers to deploy their profiles (configuration for company healthcare server) in the cloud. \
 Clients created environment and will be able to configure number `instances`, their `RAM`, `CPU` and so on.\
 In backend actually every environment was a `EKS` cluster with `ingress`, `node/pod autoscaler`, `calico` and other fancy things.\
 And as clients may rescale their environment at runtime (and of course they don't want to know what is behind that), we should be able to resize cluster flawlessly.\